By Nancy Goodman

 There is a law in the United States, the Pediatric Research Equity Act, which was designed to address this problem.
 PREA requires companies developing drugs for adult indications to also develop them for children who suffer from the same indication.
 However, PREA doesn’t protect kids with cancer because kids don’t get breast cancer or prostate cancer.
 The problem is that PREA was written before cancer drugs were developed as targeted therapies with mechanisms of action that might be common between adult cancers, such as breast cancer, and pediatric cancers, such as neuroblastoma.
 PREA is out of date.

-Kids v Cancer has been advocating for the Kids Innovative Drugs Initiative to update and modernize PREA and Best Pharmaceuticals for Children so that the law catches up to the science, and kids with cancer are covered.
+Kids v Cancer has been advocating for the Kids Innovative Drugs Initiative [web editor’s note: renamed RACE for Children Act] to update and modernize PREA and Best Pharmaceuticals for Children so that the law catches up to the science, and kids with cancer are covered.

 Some want to wait at least two years and try to revise PREA and BPCA in the 2017 reauthorization of Prescription Drug User Fee Act, but that is always a highly uncertain process and there is both urgency and opportunity to act now.
 A large coalition with more than 100 patient advocacy groups and major hospitals is urging Congress to ensure that the 21st Century Cures Act provides cures not just for adults, but for kids with cancer, too.